Our people have a history of leadership; below are a few notable firsts.

 Water

-Taking a new approach to addressing the water rights conflicts arising out of the Columbia River mitigation plan; economic analyses were conducted to estimate appropriate mitigation PAF values for the issuance of new and/or the conversion of water rights resulting in additional withdrawals from the River.
+Taking a new approach to addressing the water rights conflicts arising out of the Columbia River mitigation plan: Economic analyses were conducted to estimate appropriate mitigation PAF values for the issuance of new and/or the conversion of water rights resulting in additional withdrawals from the River.
 The study also assessed the amount of mitigation that could be purchased at different rates over various time periods.
-Results were used to support PCH Board negotiations between the state and tribal governments. (more)
+Results were used to support Pollution Control Hearings Board negotiations between the state and tribal governments. (more)

 Protecting the Land